Nectarines with Sweet Cashew Cream

 Place raw cashews in a pan on the stove over medium-low heat.
 Toast the cashews for 3-4 minutes, continuously stirring or tossing the nuts.
 After 4 minutes, place in the raw millet.
 Toast with the nuts for another 2-3 minutes (the millet should start to pop).

 Once the millet pops, drizzle in the coconut oil, and stir so that the nuts and millet are covered.
 Take the mixture from the heat and drizzle in the maple syrup.
 (The syrup should start to bubble).
 Place back on the heat and stir the mixture continuously, so the sugars don't burn.
 Once the mixture starts to clump together, take off the heat and spread on a piece of foil or parchment paper.
+The cashew crumble makes more than needed to top the nectarines.
+Save in a container for up to 2 weeks.

 Place the nectarines on a plate or in a bowl.
 Top with 2 heaping tbsp of sweet cashew cream and sprinkle with the cashew crumble!